pajaz/final-module-linux-conf-mgmt2022/Installation.md

 ## TLDR (I just want to try it out)

-1. Install two virtual computers running Debian based Linux on the same network
+1. Install three virtual computers running Debian based Linux on the same network
-    - Tested on Debian 11 Bullseye
+    - Tested on 2xDebian 11 Bullseye, 1xUbuntu Server 22.04 (minimal)
-2. Install salt-master on one and open firewall ports if necessary
+2. Install salt-master on one Debian and open firewall ports if necessary
     - https://docs.saltproject.io/en/latest/topics/tutorials/firewall.html
-3. Install salt-minion on the other, define master and id in /etc/salt/minion -file and restart salt-minion.service
+3. Install salt-minion on the others, define master and id in /etc/salt/minion -file and restart salt-minion.service
-4. Accept the minions key on the master: `sudo salt-key -A`
+4. Accept the minions' keys on the master: `sudo salt-key -A`
 5. Clone this repository and copy the files in directory 'module' to your salt file root.
     - `sudo cp -r PATH_TO_PROJECT/final-module-linux-conf-mgmt2022/module/* /srv/salt/`
-6. Run the only state currently implemented: `sudo salt '*' state.apply user-packages`
+6. Run the only state currently implemented: `sudo salt 'U0001' state.apply user-packages`

 ## Devices and user accounts for demonstration